steven22051994/WebApplication08/README.md

 TO-DO Steven:
-- Price-Validation @Create does not Accept ',' / View depends on RegularExpresion Regardless if its Active or not
 - Image for Vendors
 - Relative Path's
 - Update Errormessage-View with additional Information to the Error that Occurs

+BUGS:
+- Price-Validation @Create does not Accept ',' / View depends on RegularExpresion Regardless if its Active or not